Computational quantum transport: a scattering approach perspective: Physical observables in the scattering (Landauer--Büttiker) approach

 A Landauer formula can also be derived for spin currents.
 It can be used to calculate, e.g., the spin torque exerted on a magnetic layer by an injected current \cite{waintal2000,borlenghi2011}.
 The definition of the spin current, which provides an explicit link between spin current and spin torque, is obtained from the continuity equation of the current \cite{waintal2002}.
 Introducing the vector of Pauli matrices $\vec\sigma = (\sigma_x,\sigma_y,\sigma_z)^T$, the spin current $\vec I$ flowing through a surface $\Sigma$ takes the form $\propto \int_{\vec r\in\Sigma} d\vec r \ \mathrm{Im}\ \sum_{\eta\eta'} \Psi_{\eta}(\vec r)\vec \sigma_{\eta\eta'} \vec\nabla\Psi_{\eta'}(\vec r)$ where $\Psi_\eta(\vec r)$ is the wave function for the spin component $\eta$.
 In other words, the spin current is formally equivalent to the charge current with an addition of Pauli matrices in its definition.
 In the limit of zero temperature and small bias voltages, the spin current takes the form

 where the spin conductance matrix $\vec \conductance_{ab}$ between non-magnetic leads $a$ and $b$ takes the form

 Here, the scattering matrix is defined for states with a well-defined spin component $\eta$, i.e., this expression is only applicable to leads where spin is a conserved quantity.
 Spin currents, being transfer of spin quanta $\hbar$ per unit time, have the dimensions of energy.
+Note that a variant of Eq.\eqref{eq:mixing} first appeared in the so-called \emph{generalized} \cite{bauer2003} circuit theory of spin transport \cite{tserkovnyak2005} through a quantity known as the spin-mixing conductance.
+This semi-classical theory is derived from the Keldysh formalism and is equivalent to a combination of the scattering matrix approach with random matrix theory \cite{rychkov2009}.

 Note that in contrast to charge current, there is no conservation of spin current in a magnetic system.
 Hence, it may be needed to calculate the spin current inside the system as well as in the lead.
 This can be done using Eq.~\eqref{eq:expectation_values}.
-There is also no ``Gauge invariance'' so that spin current can flow in the system {\it at equilibrium}.
+There is also no gauge invariance, so spin current can flow in the system {\it at equilibrium}.
 In the absence of spin-orbit coupling, such a spin current can be identified with magnetic exchange interaction \cite{bruno1995,waintal2002}.